 Secure Your Stencil to a Window or Lightbox

-Secure Your Paper to a Lightbox or Window
+Secure Your Paper

-Tracing Your Design With a Stylus
+Trace Your Design With the Stylus

-Turn on your lightbox, or stand in front of the window and carefully trace around the edges of the stencil design with your stylus.
+Turn on your lightbox or stand in front of the window, and carefully trace around the edges of the stencil design with your stylus.
 Press firmly, but be careful not to rip the paper.
-The center of the traced design will automatically raise.
-You can gently emboss the center of the stencil if you wish to add more depth to the embossed shape.Continue to 6 of 6 below.
+You can shade in solid parts of the design if you wish or just leave them outlined.

 Admire Your Finished Design